open-mmlab/mmsegmentation/README.md

 ### Major features

+- **Unified Benchmark**

+  We provide a unified benchmark toolbox for various semantic segmentation methods.

 - **Modular Design**

-  We decompose the detection framework into different components and one can easily construct a customized object detection framework by combining different modules.
+  We decompose the semantic segmentation framework into different components and one can easily construct a customized semantic segmentation framework by combining different modules.

 - **Support of multiple methods out of box**